ef-lab/ethopy_hardware/Spherical_Treadmill/spherical_treadmill_instructions.md

-# Ball Behavioral Setup
+# Spherical Treadmill Behavioral Setup

-The ball behavioral setup is used for head-fixed mice performing sensory navigation tasks (e.g., olfactory, visual, multimodal).
+The Spherical Treadmill (ball) behavioral setup is used for head-fixed mice performing sensory navigation tasks (e.g., olfactory, visual, multimodal).
 Below, we describe the protocol to construct an odor-based virtual reality setup.

 ## 📦 Hardware Parts List